EmilyAFlener/NN_mental_illness/README.md

 ### Experimentation

-Test by mapping mental illness mechanisms and behaviors to corresponding deep neural network functional and and visualizations errors.
+Test by mapping mental illness mechanisms and behaviors to corresponding deep neural network functional and visualizations errors.

 ### Analysis